mckinsey/vizro/vizro-core/docs/pages/user-guides/pages.md

 ## Customize the page URL
-By default, the page URL is automatically generated based on the `id` of the page e.g., if `id="This is my first page"` the generated page URL will be `path=this-is-my-first-page`.
+By default, the page URL is automatically generated based on the `id` of the page for example, if `id="This is my first page"`, the generated page URL will be `path=this-is-my-first-page`.
 You can then access the page via `localhost:<port_number>/this-is-my-first-page`.

 Note that the page `id` defaults to be the same as the page `title` if not set.